 Fortunately, Grafton is well grounded in the Greek and Roman classics, fluent in modern European languages, and voraciously energetic.
 He brings to what might have been a merely antiquarian pursuit a keen historical intelligence, honed by his over thirty years as a member of the Princeton history department, for much of that time the most dynamic historical powerhouse in the US.
 As a prolific writer and an inspiring teacher, Grafton occupies a position at the very center of the modern republic of letters.
 His references to other scholars are invariably generous, even effusive.
 (In What Was History? their works are repeatedly described as “splendid,” “superb,” “brilliant,” “wonderful,” “magnificent.”)
 His large, bearded figure is familiar in many of the libraries and archives of Europe; his magnetic presence has graced the podiums of innumerable lecture halls; and his writings have achieved a far wider readership than their often arcane subject matter would have led anyone to predict.

 What Was History? exhibits all his customary virtues of wit, learning, and literary sprightliness.
 It originated as a set of four Trevelyan lectures at Cambridge University, and its title is a deliberate reference to What is History?, an earlier series of Trevelyan lectures given in 1961 by E.H.
 Carr, author of a monumental (and, nowadays, unfashionably sympathetic) history of Soviet Russia.
-The published version of Carr’s lectures, still in print, has sold over a quarter of a million copies.
-It is an iconoclastic polemic against the supposed objectivity of the historical profession, and is particularly famous for its cautionary advice: before you study the history, study …
+The published version of Carr’s lectures, still in print, has sold over a quarter of a million copies.2 It is an iconoclastic polemic against the supposed objectivity of the…

 This article is available to online subscribers only.